Marketing and branding have been around for centuries. But brand pillars are a newer idea.

 - What kind of tone of voice do you use in communication?

-- What are your convictions and behaviors that define your brand?
+- What are the convictions and behaviors that define your brand?

 Defining your voice and brand is about strategizing how you want to speak to your audience on several platforms.
-The brand personality signals what employees might be like, how they behave, who your customers are, etc.
+The brand personality signals what employees might be like, how they behave, and who your customers are.

 - What's important to you in your interaction with your audience?